ajtarragona/censat-client/README.md

 Fields must be a  key-value array with the field names and its values.
 For multiple values like selects, relations or grids, use arrays.

-Returns the created instance or an exception
+Returns the created instance or an exception.

 ```php
     try{